 You would never know that this bright, open restaurant was just steps from the Duomo, tucked away on a small side street.
-A far cry from the sidewalk buskers of Piazza Duomo, this is a relaxed and friendly restaurant to enjoy a glass of wine and something to eat to go with it.
+A far cry from the sidewalk buskers in front of the cathedral, this is a relaxed and friendly restaurant to enjoy a glass of wine and something to eat to go with it.

 Wine is the focus, and the charming front room displays a full wall of bottles from the lengthy list.
 That list represents the greatest hits of Italy, featuring wines from small producers throughout Italy at very fair prices.
 This is an excellent place to try a radical Radikon wine, a white wine aged on the skin, for only 30 euros a bottle.
 Ten to twelve wines are also offered by the glass, mostly for 5 euros each.

 Talk with the friendly owner, and he can tell you about the winemaker, the vineyard, the landscape where it is grown, how the wine was made – nearly anything you want to know.
 He loves wine and it shows.
 Best yet, he is eager to share without overwhelming or becoming pedantic.
 Express interest and he may give you a guide book to look up more information.

 The large menu was designed expressly to go with wine.
 It features a lot of small snacks, salads, and carpaccios.
 There are a wealth of crostini (breads with toppings) and crostone (large toasts topped with meats or cheeses), as well as more traditional salumi and cheese plates.
 An appetizer platter for two features Eggplant Rotolini with provolone and sundried tomato, Stuffed Zucchini, Goat Cheese Crostini with Fig Jam, bresaola wrapped around a creamy herbed robbiola filling, a thick chick pea cake topped with lardo, and rich sliced chicken liver pate.